Sarah Koltun: Career

 The Galusha rink did not have as much success on tour the following season, only reaching the playoffs in two of their first six events.
 This included a semifinal finish at the Alberta Tour Kick-off and a quarterfinal appearance at the 2023 KW Fall Classic.
 In December, the team went undefeated at the Stu Sells Brantford Nissan Classic until the final where they lost to Courtney Auld.
 After winning the 2024 Northwest Territories Scotties Tournament of Hearts, the team announced the 2024 Scotties Tournament of Hearts would be their last event together as they would disband at the end of the season.
 At the Hearts, the team finished fifth in their pool with a 3–5 record.
 This included defeating Manitoba's Jennifer Jones in their final round robin game and having the largest comeback in Scotties history, overcoming a seven-point deficit after three ends to defeat Ontario's Danielle Inglis 10–9.

 On March 28, 2024, it was announced Koltun would join the Corryn Brown rink out of British Columbia for the 2024–25 season, taking the place of Jennifer Armstrong who decided to focus on mixed doubles.
 She would play second with Erin Pincott at third and Samantha Fisher at lead.
+In their first season together, Team Brown won the 2025 BC Women's Curling Championship, qualifying to represent British Columbia at the 2025 Scotties Tournament of Hearts.
+There, they finished the round robin with a record of 6–2, qualifying for the playoffs where they lost to Nova Scotia's Christina Black 10–5.
+Team Brown would fail to repeat their provincial title at the 2026 BC Women's Curling Championship, and at the end of the season both Koltun and Fisher would announce that they would be joining as the front-end a new team in Alberta skipped by Kayla Skrlik and two-time Canadian junior champion Myla Plett as third.